-- 5.38 The funding landscape is uncertain.
-Transport for the South East awaits the outcome of the 2021 Comprehensive Spending Review to identify replacements to "old" funds and new opportunities to secure funding for its priorities, including those in this strategy. - 5.39 Regionally, the most suitable sources of funding are likely to be a combination of private sector investment; grant funding from central government; developer contributions across the area resulting from planned growth; locally derived revenues form pricing mechanisms such as Clean Air Zones and Workplace Parking Levies.
-Further prioritisation of options will be required as well as aligning options to other funding sources. - 5.40 Investment in transport is increasingly requiring the ability to draw down and generate funding from multiple sources "cocktails" of funding.
+Spending Review to identify replacements to "old" funds and new opportunities to secure funding for its priorities, including those in this strategy. - 5.43 Regionally, the most suitable sources of funding are likely to be a combination of private sector investment; grant funding from central government; developer contributions across the area resulting from

+5.44 Investment in transport is increasingly requiring the ability to draw down and generate funding from multiple sources - "cocktails" of funding.
 Partnerships with the private sector and innovation bodies could align well with investment in new technologies.